Dyarven/nmap_batch_scan/README.md

 Bash script with nmap made to quickly check for open ports on a list of IPs provided via text file with multithreading support and a progression bar.

 ## Requirements
-- NMAP and a  dream (or a necessity to check for open ports)
+- NMAP and a  dream (also pv has to be installed for the progress bar)

 ## Usage